 15. When Mary was first greeted by the angel Gabriel and told of God's plan for her (Luke 1:26-38) she was, according to Luke's gospel, at first afraid.
 As Gabriel outlined God's plan for her Mary was confused: what she was hearing did not seem to fit in to her understanding of her future.
 It was only when Gabriel assured her that the Holy Spirit would come upon her and the power of the Most High would overshadow her that Mary found it within herself to say "Behold I am the servant of the Lord.
 Let what you have said be done to me" (Luke 1:38).
 This response of Mary reveals her courage, her faith, her humility and her openness to God's will, no matter the cost.
-If we, the Catholic community in Australia, can emulate Mary's response then we can trust that the presence of the Word made flesh will be recognised more clearly by the communities and societies in which we live and which we seek to serve.
+If we, the Catholic community in Australia, can emulate Mary's response then we can trust that the in which we live and which we seek to serve.
 We will be the sacrament of communion with God and of unity among all people that the Lord is calling us to be.